Andalusia-Data-Science-Team/eligibility-etl-airflow/README.md

 **1. Database Connection Errors**

-Common issues:
-- Login timeout expired
-- Login failed for user 'user'
+Login timeout expired / Login failed for user 'user'

 - Check the error message in Airflow logs
 - Make sure the credentials being used are correct